My Carcinoid Story

 many Carcinoid friends and of course shall reply to you … as time permits.

-web site was 15 years old on April 27, 2012, and my plan is to keep it updated
+web site will be 18 years old on April 27, 2015, and my plan is to keep it updated

 for many years to come.